Wahid-Haidari/wahid-haidari/README.md

 # Hi, I’m Wahid 👋

-✨ I build **full-stack web apps** and enjoy shipping clean, user-focused features — from UI polish to backend APIs.
+I am a master's student in Management of Information Technology at the University of Oklahoma, with a bachelor's degree in Computer Science.
+I am a **software developer** and I like to build **full-stack web apps** and enjoy shipping clean, user-focused features — from UI polish to backend APIs.

 <p align="center">
   <a href="https://www.linkedin.com/in/w-haidari/"><img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-4A90E2?style=for-the-badge&logo=linkedin&logoColor=white" /></a>